antokara/esphome-fswm100/esphome/components/fswm100/README.md

 1. compile, upload and log, with `esphome run my-test-device.yaml`
     1. this will prompt after successful compile, how to flash (USB or OTA)
     1. to skip the prompt, use `esphome run my-test-device.yaml --device=/dev/ttyUSB0`
-        1. `--no-logs` to prevent automatic log out after upload
+        1. `--no-logs` to prevent automatic logs after upload

+## connect to view logs

+`esphome logs my-test-device.yaml --device=/dev/ttyUSB0`